Sundays at 10am

 We offer Sunday School for your 4-9 year-olds, which begins after the Children’s Sermon.
 The children sing songs, act out Bible stories, enjoy a snack, and receive engaging teaching geared to their age.
 Afterwards, they will be brought back into the service during the offertory music to participate in Holy Communion.

 Simply put, come as you are.
 We are a diverse church and you will find a diversity of dress.
 For most people, that tends to be something like jeans and a shirt, whether collared or tee.
 For others this may be a coat and tie.
 We believe that it is not about the building or how you dress, but about worshiping God in Spirit and in truth (John 4:24)!

 No. We will not ask visitors to stand and be recognized, to give a testimony, or anything like that.

 Q: Will I be pressured to give money?

 Never.
 While we encourage our regular members to be generous toward the needs of the poor and the mission of God’s Church, visitors are never asked or expected to give.

-We understand your hesitation.
-For many of our members this was their first experience in an Anglican worship service as well, but you have nothing to worry about.
+On the contrary, we hope that it will feel vibrant and inviting!
 When you come through the front door, you will be warmly greeted and given a service leaflet where everything you need to know is clearly presented.
 It is our desire for warmth, depth, and joy to pervade the entire service.

 If you are curious about the meaning behind any of the things that we do, feel free to ask your neighbor or one of the clergy.
-While we believe the Anglican Church has deep roots and great riches to offer, we identify with the Lord Jesus and his universal Church more than any denomination.